cs10/Alonzo/README.md

 __Please at least run Alonzo locally before deploying!__

-## Scripting
+## Writing New Scripts

 Take a look at the scripts in the `./scripts` folder for examples.
 Delete any scripts you think are useless or boring.
 Add whatever functionality you want Alonzo to have.
 Read up on what you can do with Alonzo in the [Scripting Guide][scripts].
+Scripts are pretty easy to write!

 https://leanpub.com/automation-and-monitoring-with-hubot/read#leanpub-auto-cross-script-communication-with-events

 #### Alonzo-scripts
 Alonzo uses many scripts which originate from [hubot-scripts][Hubot-scripts].
-Feel free to add and configure some more if they're interesting :)
+Feel free to add and configure some more if they're interesting :) You can drop any new script into `./scripts` and run it will be run when Alonzo starts up.
+Just make sure to note any configuration that's needed.

 #### external-scripts
 Alonzo is now able to load scripts from third-party `npm` packages!
 To enable